 To ensure that you receive considered advice on which sorter would be most suitable for your facility, call Axiom GB and discuss with our sales and design engineers your specific requirements.
 Axiom has gained a reputation for providing automated systems that meet the high standards required in today’s fast moving warehouse facilities.

 The Lynas Foodservice Group, one of Ireland’s largest food distributors, called on Axiom to help when they were experiencing a bottleneck in their operation.

 As a result Axiom installed an innovative sortation system in the new Lynas distribution hub located in Lusk, County Dublin.
 The sortation system is capable of sorting 45 diverse food products a minute to 11 destination lanes.

 This has enabled the Lynas facility to process up to 20,000 products in a single shift.
-To read the Lynas case study and see a video of the sorter in action click here.
+For more information, head to our Lynas case study and see a video of the sorter in action.

 A reliable conveyor system to boost productivity